raito-io/terraform-provider-raito/docs/resources/purpose.md

 # raito_purpose (Resource)

-The purpose access control resource
+The resource for representing a Raito purpose access control.

 ## Example Usage